2018/19 | Conestoga College

 Paralegal Licensing Process

-Law Society of Upper Canada (LSUC) requirements
+Law Society of Ontario (LSO) requirements

 This condensed, accelerated delivery, Ontario Graduate Certificate program is designed to provide students with the specialized knowledge and skills necessary to become licensed as a paralegal in Ontario.
-Graduates will be prepared to be self-employed paralegals or to work in areas of the legal profession that include law firms and legal departments of both public and privte organizations.
+Graduates will be prepared to be self-employed paralegals or to work in areas of the legal profession that include law firms and legal departments of both public and private organizations.

 This program will appeal to current students or graduates of law-related university degrees or college diploma programs.
 Those with at least 3-5 years of experience working as legal assistants or law clerks would also benefit from the Paralegal program in order to expand their knowledge and expertise in court and tribunal advocacy.

 Program Philosophy and Values

 - Expecting students to develop behaviours that are necessary in the workforce and in the Paralegal profession, including: self-reflection, responsibility for one's self and one's own actions, honesty, integrity, and punctuality.

 - Upholding the standards of civility and collegiality that are expected in the legal profession.